GABRAH/FASTA-Glycan-Seqon-Checker/README.md

 Current issues:

-FASTA file contains sequences of multiple chains for a single protein, thus inflating the numbers \n Program does not currently highlight where it had found a matching sequence
+FASTA file contains sequences of multiple chains for a single protein, thus inflating the numbers

+Program does not currently highlight where it had found a matching sequence